thomas-melville/myNotes/General/Career_Development/GIT/Commands.md

 ## pull
-can take an argument, -rebase, which tells it to rebase instead of merge
+can take an argument, -rebase, which tells it to rebase instead of merge rebase on pull can also be set in your git config so you don't have to specify it every time.

 ## add
 you can add chunks of files to the staging area interactively, https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging